UW-PCM/TF2Keras-LFADs/README.md

 The TF2+Keras LFADs model is under tndm/models/lfads.py

 # Download Miniconda & Create Environment
-First, download and install minicoda if you have not
+Download and install minicoda if you have not

-Then first run
+Then run

 `conda create env -f environment.yaml`

-Check and Active envirmonment by
+Check and active envirmonment by

 `conda env list`